 As a personal side note I would always recommend to hire a small boutique company with a strong team specialized in your technology stack, preferably with a recommendation or a list of renowned experts.
 There is a huge difference in what a team of skilled security experts can find manually in your site than a team that only uses automated blackbox tools.

 In this post we looked at different approaches for application security testing.
 Each approach has its own advantages and disadvantages.
 There is no ultimate approach that fits to all setups, application stages and attacker models.
-For example, whitebox code audits are the most thorough approach to find security issues in code but are rather expensive and don’t scale to agile development.
-But when it comes to continuously detecting and remediating security bugs as early as possible during the inhouse development of applications, language-specific SAST clearly outperforms all other approaches.
+For example, manual code audits are the most thorough approach to finding security issues in code but are expensive and don’t scale to agile development or large code bases.
+To continuously detect and remediate security bugs as early as possible during the inhouse development of applications, language-specific SAST clearly outperforms all other approaches.
+For this reason, top development teams from organizations like Google, Facebook or Vimeo are even building their own SAST tools.